"If you could make God bleed, people would cease to believe in Him."

 Unperson: Happened to Anton Vanko, which was why Tony didn't know about his involvement in the creation of the Arc Reactor.

-Unspoken Plan Guarantee: After the glowing description of the Ex-Wife's effects, did anybody expect it to actually work?
-It works in the novelization .
+Unspoken Plan Guarantee: After the glowing description of the Ex-Wife's effects, did anybody expect it to work?
+It works in the novelization.

-Upgrade Vs Prototype Fight: Rhodey puts on the Mark II and faces off against Tony in his Mark III, but doesn't do too well initially because it's his first time using it and Tony's more experienced.
-However, he improves and they end up battling each other into a stalemate.
+Upgrade vs. Prototype Fight: Rhodey puts on the Mark II and faces off against Tony in his Mark IV, but doesn't do too well initially because it's his first time using it and Tony's more experienced.
+However, he improves and they battle each other into a stalemate.

 What the Hell, Hero?: Rhodey loses all his patience with Tony after Tony parties while wearing his Iron Man armor and using the suit's weaponry to amuse the guests.
 He decides Tony doesn't deserve the suit and hijacks the Mk.II suit to prove his point.
 Depending on how you look at it, there's Stern and all the people who aren't happy that Tony isn't sharing the Iron Man tech with the military.